hapax/hapax.github.io/assets/simple-physics.md

 aspect of the system does it measure?
 Centimetres measure length, hours measure time, and pounds measure mass.

-Other dimensions can be built from these basic dimensions, using simple algebraic rules.
+More complicated dimensions follow from the basic ones according to simple algebraic rules.
-These are easier to show than to tell.
+These are easier to show than tell.
 Area, for example, has dimensions $L^2$:

 $$